What Is HRA & How To Calculate HRA Exemption

 For claiming HRA, here is a list of rules:

-- You can take dual tax benefits by claiming HRA along with a home loan.
+3. You can take dual tax benefits by claiming HRA and a home loan.

-- If you are staying with your parents, you can claim HRA by paying rent to your parents and submitting the HRA claim receipt.
-(Not applicable in case you pay rent to your spouse)
+4. If you are staying with your parents, you can claim HRA by paying rent to your parents and submitting the HRA claim receipt.
+(Not applicable in case you pay rent to your spouse.)

-- PAN card of landlord mandatory if rent exceeds Rs.
+5. The PAN card of the landlord is mandatory if rent exceeds Rs.
 1 Lakh per year.
 In case the PAN card of the landlord is not made, they can provide a self-declaration.

-- If your landlord is an NRI, you need to deduct 30% tax from the rent amount, which must be declared.
+6. If your landlord is an NRI, you must deduct 30% tax from the rent amount, which must be declared.

 Any salaried individual can claim HRA for the expenses made due to rented accommodation.
-This can bring down their taxes as HRA can be partially or fully exempted from tax.
-If you get HRA and don’t live in rented accommodation, the allowance is entirely taxable.
+This can reduce their taxes as HRA can be partially or fully exempted from tax.
+The allowance is entirely taxable if you get HRA and don’t live in rented accommodation.